Biden admin offers $1.2 bln for distressed, shut nuclear plants

 The funding comes from the $6 billion Civil Nuclear Credit program, created by the 2021 infrastructure law, and will be distributed by the Department of Energy (DOE).

-In this second round, the money is available to plants at risk of closure within a few years, but also for the first time, plants that have stopped operating after Nov.
+In this second round of program funding, the money is available to plants at risk of closure within a few years, but also for the first time, plants that have stopped operating after Nov.
 15, 2021.

 That apparently allows the Palisades plant in Michigan to apply.
 It closed in May 2022, nearly two weeks earlier than its planned date, after then-owner Entergy Corp discovered a coolant system leak.

 Holtec International, the current owner, had applied for the first round of funding, but the DOE rejected it.
-Holtec's application had surprised some officials because reviving plants after closure has never been done and had not been a major consideration of the bill's sponsors.
+Holtec's application had surprised some officials because reviving plants after closure would be a costly processs and because reopening a decomissioned nuclear plant is associated with potential risks involving radioactive materials.

 Holtec's application was rejected despite it being supported by Michigan Governor Gretchen Whitmer in a letter last year to Granholm, a former governor of the state.
 The plant provided about 600 highly paid jobs.

-Last month, Holtec, which has said it will take more than $1 billion to reopen Palisades, had applied for a different source of funding, the DOE's Loan Programs Office, to reopen the plant.
+Last month, Holtec, which has said it will take more than $1 billion to reopen Palisades, applied for a different source of funding, from the DOE's Loan Programs Office, to reopen the plant.

+"This is great news for the industry, and our country, to consider nuclear so vital for our energy future that the idea of what we are trying to accomplish with Palisades, returning a shutdown nuclear plant back to operation, is something that should happen," Holtec Director of Government Affairs Patrick O'Brien said in an email.

 Last year, the DOE provided $1.1 billion in conditional CNC funding to Pacific Gas & Electric's Diablo Canyon nuclear plant that had been set to fully shut in 2025.